 To impress your audience, your content should be:

-Optimized for viewing.
-Social media optimization and search engine optimization are two different things but they support each other.
-Here are two of the best practices that SMO can borrow from SEO:
+Optimised for viewing.
+Social media optimisation and search engine optimisation are two different things, but they support each other.
+Here are two of the best practices that SMOs can borrow from SEO:

 - Keyword Research.
 This technique identifies phrases and topics your target audience searches for.
 This way, you can create relevant content for them.

-It also helps determine hashtags and phrases to use in your social media posts.
+It also helps determine hashtags and phrases for social media posts.
 Hashtags make it easier to find your content, even for people who are not following you.

-- Profile Optimization.
-Website optimization is a crucial step in SEO.
-Optimize your website and its content so search engines know what your website is about.
+- Profile Optimisation.
+Website optimisation is a crucial step in SEO.
+Optimise your website and its content so search engines know what your website is about.

 Fun and informative.
 People love sharing useful things on social media.
-These could be tips, suggestions, fun facts, and quirky stories that tackle difficult topics like science or math for example.
+These could be tips, suggestions, fun facts, and quirky stories that tackle difficult topics like science or maths.

 Short but sweet.
 Writing long-form content in today’s time-starved world is not always the best option.
 Squeeze your content into something that is easily consumed.
 Focus on a single topic, include a graphic or visual, and feature an enticing headline.

 3. Rewarding Promotions

 In website marketing, creating an email list is simple if you can offer something in exchange for customer information.